ogbinar/RPG/README.md

 - Zombieland
 - Present day

 character - who is your favorite hero?
+(HOW TO PUT SPOTLIGHT TO THEIR HEROES)
 - The Doctor (Doctor Who)
 - Link (Legend of Zelda)
 - Hanna Montana (Disney)